juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - Backed by Elastic Compute Cloud `EC2` storage
 - We don't have access to the underlying instance
 - <b>DB Connection is made on port 3306</b>
-- Security Groups are used for network security (must allow incming TCP traffic on port 3306 from specific IPs)
+- Security Groups are used for network security (must allow incoming TCP traffic on port 3306 from specific IPs)

 ### Backups
 - <b>Automated Backups</b> (enabled by default)